-Board members are appointed, and the duration of their terms are approved by the General Meeting of Shareholders.
-They are at all times subject to dismissal at the General Meeting of Shareholders.
+Non-Executive Directors are appointed, and the duration of their terms are approved, by the General Meeting of Shareholders.
+They are at all times subject to dismissal by the General Meeting of Shareholders.

 Each member of the GNCC and Board member acts without conflict and always puts the interests of UCB before his/her personal interests.
-In case a conflict of interest is recognized in the determination of an element for the remuneration policy, conflict of interest guidelines, as outlined in the Governance Charter, are applied (Chapter 3.3.3 and 3.3.4).
+In case a conflict of interest is recognized in the determination of an element for the Remuneration Policy 2025, conflict of interest guidelines, as outlined in the Governance Charter, are applied (Chapter 3.3.3 and 3.3.4) in addition to the legal provisions set out in the BCCA.